iisabel/ENVS-481/README.md

 # ENVS-481
-Maps &amp; Final Project for Advanced GIS Applications
+This repository contains all work for the class ENVS 481 (Advanced GIS Applications).